thinh-vu/vnstock/docs/README-en.md

 # I. 🎤 Introduction

 ## 1.1.
 General Introduction

-vnstock is a Python library designed to easily and freely download Vietnamese stock market data. vnstock utilizes reliable data sources, including but not limited to securities companies and market analysis firms in Vietnam.
-The library is built based on the principles of simplicity and open-source, with most functions written using the request and pandas libraries available in the Google Colab environment.
-Therefore, users do not need to install additional libraries.
+`vnstock` is a Python library specifically designed for convenient and free downloads of Vietnamese stock market data. `vnstock` utilizes reliable data from both brokerage firms and financial research entities providing market intelligence in Vietnam.
+The library is built on the principles of simplicity and open-source, leveraging the [requests](https://requests.readthedocs.io/en/latest/) and [pandas](https://pandas.pydata.org/) libraries readily available in the Google Colab environment.
+This design ensures a user-friendly experience while harnessing the power of well-established tools for efficient data manipulation and analysis.

 ## 1.2.
 Key Features
 vnstock provides a variety of features, such as downloading historical price data, listed company information, and market information for all listed securities.